fastforwardlabs/mdffreport12/src/03-technical.md

 estimates for these terms.

-The encoder network learns the parameters (mean and variance) of a distribution that outputs a latent code vector, given the input data (posterior).
+The encoder network learns the parameters (mean and variance) of a distribution that outputs a latent code vector Z, given the input data (posterior).
 In other words, one can draw samples of the bottleneck vector that “correspond” to samples from the input data.
 The nature of this distribution can vary depending on the nature of the input data (e.g., while Gaussian distributions are commonly used,